landonjett/svg-logo-maker/README.md

 Jest - For unit testing

 ## Walkthrough Video
-A walkthrough video demonstrating the functionality of the SVG Logo Maker can be found here.
+A walkthrough video demonstrating the functionality of the SVG Logo Maker can be found here - https://drive.google.com/file/d/1Ay7XwH58q0hG_f0LI6yJRyODcDHLO-vO/view

 ## Sample SVG
 An example of a generated SVG file using this application can be found in the examples directory.